 There are many avenues of help open at Iowa State University, but are you sure students know about them?
 What if the components in your online course are the only point of contact with the institution?
 Shouldn’t some information about help options be available in every course?

 A best practice for online course design is to include the following learner resources: technical support, accessibility policies and services, academic support resources, and additional ISU resources that promote student success (Quality Matters Standard 7).
-Faculty are encouraged to create a “Learner Support” content area within Blackboard or Canvas by copying/pasting or linking directly to the Online Learner Support website.
+Faculty are encouraged to create a “Learner Support” content area within by copying/pasting or linking directly to the Online Learner Support website.

 What is “Netiquette”?
 Simply put it is “Internet Etiquette” or the conventions of politeness pertaining the way we use the Internet and interact with others online.
 To provide a foundation for civility in the online learning environment we promote the following Netiquette at ISU (PDF).